WacelRahal/Power-BI-projects/Customer-Churn/README.md

 - Promote migration to long-term contracts with incentives.
 - Develop segmented retention offers for high-risk demographics and churn reasons.
 - Invest in support training focused on empathy and customer care.
+- **Promote Auto-Pay & Paperless:** Campaigns to migrate customers from Electronic Check to Automatic Payment, incentivizing enrollment for long-term loyalty.
 ---

 ## 🛠️ Tools & Technologies